The Android Repair Guide to Fixing Boot Problems

 How to Use a Software Recovery Toolkit and Other Options?

 Recovery toolkits range from manufacturer to manufacturer.
-Nexus devices receive access to several different variations, like WugFresh.
+Nexus devices receive access to several different variations, like WugFresh (no longer available).
 Then there’s Samsung’s Kies toolkit option.
 Other software tools include Minimal Fastboot and Koush’s Universal ADB Drivers.

 Minimal ADB and Fastboot Toolkit